-General Fund The general fund accounts for all financial resources that are received from the County Fiscal Officer from delinquent tax and assessment collection.
+General Fund The general fund accounts for all financial resources that are received from the County Treasurer from penalties and interests on delinquent taxes, governmental grants and revenues, sales of assets and donations.
 The general fund balance is available to the Corporation for any purpose provided it is expended or transferred according to the general laws of Ohio.